Turing machine: Alternative definitions

 Definitions in literature sometimes differ slightly, to make arguments or proofs easier or clearer, but this is always done in such a way that the resulting machine has the same computational power.
 For example, the set could be changed from $\{L,R\}$ to $\{L,R,N\}$, where N ("None" or "No-operation") would allow the machine to stay on the same tape cell instead of moving left or right.
 This would not increase the machine's computational power.

-The most common convention represents each "Turing instruction" in a "Turing table" by one of nine 5-tuples, per the convention of Turing/Davis (Turing (1936) in The Undecidable, p.
-126–127 and Davis (2000) p.
-152):
+The most common convention represents each "Turing instruction" in a "Turing table" by one of nine 5-tuples, per the convention of Turing/Davis (Turing (1936) and Davis (2000)):